YaxuanSeanZhang/Bayesian-Uber-Pickup/README.md

 $$

 At the second level, four different Bayesian models will be implemented and compared:
- * Base Model: The base model is designed as a log link of a combined effect of zonal characteristics predictors.
+ * Base Model: It is designed as a log link of a combined effect of zonal characteristics predictors.

  $$
  log(R_{it}) = \alpha + \beta * X_i + \epsilon_{it}
  $$

- * Spatial Model: The spatial Bayesian model adds a spatial effect term, borrowing information from its neighboring counties.
+ * Spatial Model: It adds a spatial effect term, borrowing information from its neighboring counties.
 The neighboring counties are defined as the counties that share boundaries.
 The spatial effect term ($\theta_𝑖$) follows a conditional autoregression distribution.

  $$
  log(R_{it}) = \alpha + \beta * X_i + \theta_i + \epsilon_{it}

  \theta_i ~ Normal(\mu_i,{\sigma_\theta}^2)

  \mu_i ~ CAR(W, {\sigma_\mu}^2)
  $$